ywerling/tic_tac_toe/README.md

 Small tic tac toe game in the Python console.
 Day 84 of the Python 100 days of code challenge on Udemy.
+Each player in turns puts a mark on the grid until a winner is found or one forfeits by typing end.